-Biblical Storytelling Weekly for Advent offers an in-depth journey through Matthew’s exploration of the incarnation, Matthew 1-3, along with suggestions for learning and telling (or reading) the stories.
+Biblical Storytelling Weekly for Advent offers a relaxed but in-depth journey through Advent stories in Mark and John, along with suggestions for learning and telling (or reading) the stories.

-This is designed as an Advent journey for both biblical storytellers and liturgists who prefer to read!
-It’s not an introduction to biblical storytelling as such, though we’ll encourage one another to learn parts of the story by heart, as desired.
-As we delve into Matthew’s Incarnation story together, we’ll explore parts of it which are rarely read in church, and develop skills for either telling or reading it.
+This is designed as an Advent journey for both Biblical storytellers and liturgists who prefer to read!
+It’s not an introduction to Biblical storytelling as such, though learners will encourage one another to learn parts of the story by heart, as desired.
+Exploration of difficult as well as familiar sections of the stories of John the Baptist’s proclamation, Christ’s Incarnation, and Jesus’ call to hope and watchfulness will help learners develop skills for either telling or reading it.

-There will be six discussion board assignments spread over the five weeks, and one-hour Zoom meetings on Monday afternoons at 1 p.m. and evenings at 6 p.m.
+Six discussion board assignments will be spread over the five weeks, as well as one-hour Zoom meetings Mondays at 1 p.m. and evenings at 6 p.m.
 Central time.
 You may attend either one each week.
-Attendance at five of the six is required for a certificate.
-The last event of the course will be the Zooms on Dec.
-19.
+Attendance at five of the six (as well as the Blackboard interactions) is required for a certificate.
+The last event of the course will be the Zoom sessions on Dec.
+18.

 This course is eligible for 1.0 CEU.